VijayKakani414/VisionAI-Robotic-Fingertip-Tactile-Sensor/README.md

 # Vision-based tactile sensor mechanism for the estimation of contact position and force distribution using deep learning Repository

-Welcome to the Vision-based tactile sensor mechanism for the estimation of contact position and force distribution using deep learning Repository!
-This repository is designed to document the manuscript results and partial metadata pertaining to the reseach: Vision-based tactile sensor mechanism for the estimation of contact position and force distribution using deep learning.
+This repository is designed to document the project results and partial metadata pertaining to the reseach: Vision-based tactile sensor mechanism for the estimation of contact position and force distribution using deep learning.

 ## Overview